-At the General Assembly of the Province of Nova Scotia, begun and holden at Halifax, on Tuesday the Eighteenth day of November, 1806, and continued by several Prorogations to Thursday the Nineteenth day of May, 1808; in the Forty-Eighth Year of the Reign of our Sovereign Lord George the Third, by the Grace of God of the United Kingdom of Great-Britain, and Ireland, King, Defender of the Faith, &c. being the Third Session of the Ninth General Assembly, convened in the said Province.
+At the General Assembly of the Province of Nova Scotia, begun and holden at Halifax, on Tuesday, the Twelfth day of December, 1820, in the First year of the Reign of our Sovereign Lord George the Fourth, by the Grace of God, of the United Kingdom of Great Britain and Ireland, King, Defender of the Faith &c. &c. and ended on the Third Day of March, in the Second Year of the Reign of our Sovereign Lord George the Fourth, being the First Session of the Twelfth General Assembly, convened in the said Province.
+From Wiilliam Hill & W. B. Bliss, The Statutes at Large, passed in the General Assemblies held in His Majesty's Province of Nova Scotia: from the Year 1817, to the year 1826, inclusive (vol. 3).
+Halifax: John Howe & Son, 1827.